TNTurnerLab/Hare/README.md

 ## Running

-While the use of docker is highly recommended, but the workflow is able to run outside of a docker envionment, please see the software dependancies below.
-If you like to run Parabricks 4.0.0 having a system able to run Docker **is** a requirement.
+While the use of Docker is highly recommended, the workflow is able to run outside of a docker envionment, please see the software dependancies below.
+If you would like to run Parabricks 4.0.0, having a system able to run Docker **is** a requirement.

 The workflow Docker image can be pulled from here:
 ```
 tnturnerlab/hare:v1.1
 ```

-We also provide the Dockerfile if you would like to make modifications.
+Below is an example Docker run command:

 ```
 docker run -v "/path/to/hare/code:/dnv_wf_cpu" -v "/path/to/reference:/reference" -v "/path/to/deepvariant/output:/dv" -v "/path/to/gatk/output:/gatk"  -v "/path/to/RepeatMasker/region/files:/region" tnturnerlab/hare:v1.1 /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/hare_1.1.smk -j 6 --cores -k --rerun-incomplete -w 120
 ```

+We also provide the Dockerfile if you would like to make modifications.

  # Output
  Below is a brief descirption of the main output folders from Hare:
+ * dv_bcf: Output folder for GLnexus .bcf files for DeepVariant output.
+ * hc_bcf: Output folder for GLnexus .bcf files for GATK HaplotypeCaller output.
  * dv_vcf: Output folder for converted GLnexus .bcf files to .vcf.gz files for DeepVariant output.
 Also includes tabix index file.
  * hc_vcf: Output folder for converted GLnexus .bcf files to .vcf.gz files for GATK HaplotypeCaller output.
 Also includes tabix index file.
- * dv_bcf: Output folder for GLnexus .bcf files for DeepVariant output.
- * hc_bcf: Output folder for GLnexus .bcf files for GATK HaplotypeCaller output.
  * out_hare:  Output folder where the *de novo* variant files can be found.
 If you are running multiple trios, each trio will have an individual folder, identified by the child ID.

 The main output files are: